sh3ddw3ll3r/workshops/remediation_workshop/cookbooks/remediation_workshop/README.md

 * the controls listed above are reported as not complaint if the settings are off
 * several cookbooks are in development, one of which is gts_cto_gpo which manages global windows settings
 * the http.rb recipe ensures that the http settings defined in compliance control are applied to every node.
+** Note: the recipe make use of powershell to set the registry properties.
+I encountered some limitations in the registry_key resource.
+It checks for registry existence and creates it, if missing, and sets any properties.
+However if the key exists, the resource doesn't not update incorrect properties.